ursatile/css4eng/206-text-and-typography.md

 {% example pt-sans-variants.html iframe_style="height: 11em;" elements="style" mark_lines="17,18,23,24,29,30,31" %}

 Notice how the rules all use the same `font-family: 'PT Sans'`, so that we can set a document in PT Sans, and elements with intrinsic styling, like `<h1>` and `<em>` , will use the correct font variant.

+## Variable Fonts

+Regular fonts come in one variety per file: our `pt-sans.woff` file only contains the regular, normal version of PT Sans; if we want it to be bold or italic, we either need to find another font, or rely on font synthesis.

+Variable fonts

+## CSS Text Properties

+As well as the choice of font, we can change the appearance of text using `font` and `text` properties.

+Now, folks, web typography can get unbelievably complicated.
+A lot of very smart people have spent decades figuring out how to make all of this stuff work, and a fair amount of that time and effort has been spent covering edge cases that the vast majority of us will never encounter: if you want to use CSS to lay out a panel from a graphic novel where one character's arguing in Hebrew and the other one's arguing back in Japanese and the whole thing's rotated by 30% for dramatic effect, you can absolutely do that -- but if we go into every possible option of every typographic property in CSS, we'll be here for hours and you'll learn a whole bunch of things that I'd bet good money you'll never have to use.
+So I'm going to focus on the ones I think are relevant to the most common scenarios, and I'll leave you some links & pointers where you can go and read up on the rest of it if you really, really want to.

+First up, the font properties - `font-family`, `font-size`, `font-stretch`, `font-style`, `font-variant`, `font-weight`, and `line-height`.

+Font-family, we've already seen.

+Font-size can be one of what I call the T-shirt sizes: `xx-small`, `x-small`, `small`, `medium`, `large`, `x-large`, `xx-large`, `xxx-large`, a relative size keyword `larger` or `smaller`, a length value, or a percentage.

+{% example font-size.html iframe_style="height: 20em;" elements="style, body" %}

+For units like `em`, which are relative, font size is relative to the parent element, so watch out for compounding font sizes:

+{% example relative-font-size.html iframe_style="height: 8em;" elements="style, body" %}

+`font-style` is pretty simple: it's either `normal` - sometimes referred to as *Roman type*, `oblique` or `italic`.

+Technically, *oblique* text is regular text that's been skewed at an angle, and *italic* text is a different version of the font.
+In practice many fonts just use an oblique font for italics rather than creating a completely separate font variant, and if an italic version of a font is available, the browser will often use that instead of rendering a true oblique version, so the whole thing is a bit of a mess.
+The CSS spec allows you to specify an angle for oblique text, which can even be negative, creating a backwards-italic effect - but right now that only works in Firefox.

+By the way, to tell whether a font is using synthetic oblique or true italics, compare the lowercase letters --- a, f, g, j and z often have very different glyphs in true italic vs synthetic oblique versions of the font.

+{% example font-style.html iframe_style="height: 16em;" %}

+`font-weight` can be `normal`, `bold`, `lighter`, `bolder`, or a number between 1 and 1000.